 - Rinsing your nasal passages with saline solution (nasal irrigation) is a quick, inexpensive and effective way to relieve nasal congestion.
 Rinsing directly flushes out mucus and allergens from your nose.

 I hope that helps.
-I’ve used some of these tips with my own family.
+I’ve used some of these tips to relieve allergy season with my own family.

 I also wanted to mention that we had our first live Facebook chat this past Tuesday.
 Unfortunately, we may not have picked the best time for it.
 We’ll have some news on other things we’ll be trying in the very near future.
 Stay tuned!